 A one hour performance, the Sunset Parade features the music of "The Commandant's Own", The United States Marine Drum and Bugle Corps and precision drill by the Marine Corps Silent Drill Platoon.

 The Sunset Parade is open to the public at no charge.
 Reservations are not necessary.
-The spacious steps on the Lincoln Memorial and surrounding lawns provide ample room for guests to bring lawn chairs and blankets for informal viewing.
+The spacious steps on the Lincoln Memorial and surrounding lawns provide ample room for guests to bring lawn chairs for an informal viewing.
 No other type of seating is available, except for invited guests of the Parade Reviewing Officials.